25mm Dark Ages & Early Feudal at Roll Call 2018

 The only.....

-They were being drawn to their doom as if entranced by the fires of Sigismund the Hylophobic's unborn meatballs and tomato sauce! !
+The battlefield was by now as smelly as Colin The Norwegian Huntsman's salty stinkfart !
 With the Vikings staring down the main body of Mongol cavalry, it was left to the Attteccccottii to arrive at pace on the scene and absorb endless rounds of archery as they closed ffast and hard on the Mongol LH who had once stood between them and the camp, but who now stood between them and the sweet taste of victory.
 The Atecottitititgogogh were a decent match ffor the Mongol Cavalry, but their LH would be stopped swiftly and decisively in their tracks if they attempted to take on the might of the veritable tide of wind-wobbled todgers fflooding towards them. |

 The Welsh Swordsmen meanwhile were into the camp, and its wall ffell at almost the very ffirst axe-blow to land the Mongol army with a 6VP headache ffairly early in proceedings.